-When agarwood formed in Aquilaria trees, they are formed very differently.
+When agarwood formed in Aquilaria trees, they are created very differently.

-Depending on their patterns, these wood logs would be used for different purpose.
+Depending on their patterns, these wood logs would be used for a different purpose.

-Only several types provide "annual ring" pattern, perfectly for beads.
+Only several types provide "annual ring" pattern, perfect for beads.
 These are rare which contribute to the cost of making beads.
-Below are expensive logs which could be occurred in natural or wild environment only:
+Below are expensive logs which could be occurred in the natural or wild environment only:

-As beads (bracelets and necklaces) are generally expensive, especially if made from the above logs, unscrupulous sellers invested some tricks to darken beads , creating an antique luxurious look.
+As beads (bracelets and necklaces) are generally precious, especially if made from the above logs, unscrupulous sellers invested some tricks in darkening beads, creating a luxurious antique look.

-Some highly resinous pieces are not quite suitable for filing to make beads as the below
+Some highly resinous pieces are not quite suitable for filing to make beads as below.

 To give you a general idea, only 300 g finished beads products made from 1kg of wood log.
-The above piece were sold at $100,000 per kg which would be non-sense to waste as such ratio.
-Hence any beads you see that are 100% dark usually non-genuine agarwood or with oil injection or cheap trick.
+The above piece was sold at $100,000 per kg, which would be non-sense to waste as such ratio.
+Hence any beads you see that are 100% dark usually non-genuine agarwood or with oil injection or a cheap trick.

 Please note, at room temperature, it is possible to detect some subtle scent from the above logs but do not expect a strong fragrance from them or beads unless they are heated.

 The below wood logs are Buaya gaharu (crocodile agarwood)

 When heated, these woods provide a strong muddy smell, simple woody note.
 When used in oil distillation, its texture was cloudy white, pungent.
 Unlike agarwood, it does not develop or dry down to a different note.